-Nova Southeastern University, College of Psychology, Master of Counseling, School Counseling Concentration meets the educational degree completion requirements for certification in the state of Florida and is a state-approved program by the Florida Department of Education (DOE).
-Further, Nova Southeastern University is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+NSU's School Counseling concentration is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and is pursuing recognition from the American School Counseling Association (ASCA).
 Candidates who do not hold an active and valid professional teaching certificate will be required to complete additional coursework or submit documentation as required by the state.
-At this time, the College of Psychology cannot confirm whether its Master of Science in Counseling degree with a Concentration in School Counseling meets all of the educational, licensure, and certification requirements in all states and territories.
+At this time, the College of Psychology cannot confirm whether its Master of Science in Counseling degree with a Concentration in School Counseling meets all of the educational, licensure, and certification requirements in other states and territories outside of Florida.
 Further, these requirements can change frequently and often without notice.